Accepted117/Digitial_Pesticide/README.md

 * The Pic.py file documents the code to generate molecular pictures. and process them into different formats.*
 * The properties.py file records the code to calculate the properties of the molecule.*

-# Requirements:
-* 1.The pandas, numpy, and rdkit libraries need to be installed.*
+# Requirements: The pandas, numpy, and rdkit libraries need to be installed.
-pandas installation
+* 1.pandas installation*
 pip install pandas
 * 2.numpy installation*
 pip install numpy